From the slums of Puerto Rico to the world stage, José Feliciano, embarks upon a 55+ year career and becomes a 9 time

 Frank Licari has written, produced and directed over 200 live and filmed productions across four continents including six feature films, three network television shows, hundreds of live theatrical productions including five Off-Broadway plays, dozens of musical concerts, comedy events, commercials, corporate videos and webisodes.

-He is the co-writer/producer of the film, Walt Before Mickey (Netflix, Amazon, Itunes), a former Blue Man with the Blue Man Group, the host of On The Town on PBS and an actor who has guest starred on Network and Cable TV: Blue Bloods (CBS), The Resident (Fox), Graceland (USA), Jessica Jones (Netflix), Bloodline (Netflix), Burn Notice (USA) and appeared in the feature films, American Made (Tom Cruise), Papa (Giovanni Ribisi) and Saw:Spiral (Chris Rock, Samuel Jackson).
-For the past 13 years, Mr. Licari has written, directed and produced the Palm Beaches Showcase of Films Festival.
+He is the co-writer/producer of the film, Walt Before Mickey (Netflix, Amazon, Itunes), a former Blue Man with the Blue Man Group, the host of On The Town on PBS and an actor who has guest starred on Network and Cable TV: The Hardy Boys (HULU), Mayor of Kingstown (Paramount+), The Chosen (Peacock) Blue Bloods (CBS), The Resident (Fox), Graceland (USA), Jessica Jones (Netflix), Bloodline (Netflix), Burn Notice (USA) and appeared in the feature films, American Made (Tom Cruise), Papa (Giovanni Ribisi) and Saw:Spiral (Chris Rock, Samuel Jackson).
+For the past 15 years, Mr. Licari has written, directed and produced the Palm Beaches Showcase of Films Festival.

 FELICIANO: A Name That is Synonymous with MUSIC.
 It is synonymous with an international presence that has inﬂuenced popular music for two generations.
 It is synonymous with a presence that has